janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 {% gist 1af6d498f02abcfa43129d75fee3ff3a %}

-Since we are using PowerShell, only the imagiation can limit what criterias we
+Since we are using PowerShell, only the imagination can limit what criterias we
 can use before executing a command such as starting or stopping heating.
 For example, we have already seen how we can get information about the current
 climate state fromt he vehicle including the outside temperature.